gamandeepsingh/Project01/README.md

 # Project Title

-## Restaurant Reservation Website
+## Janसुरक्षा

 ## Description

-This project is a web application for a restaurant that allows users to reserve tables at a particular date and time.
+This project is a web application for a Janसुरक्षा that allows users to reserve tables at a particular date and time.
 The main functionality of the website includes:

 - **Reservation System**: Users can make reservations by providing their name, email, phone number, desired date, and time.
 - **Data Storage**: Reservation details are stored in a MongoDB database for future reference.